qwe2820435o2/SceneGuide/RocketMQ/Experience in using RocketMq.md

 A type of Consumer, the application usually actively calls the Consumer's pull message method to pull messages from the Broker, and the initiative is controlled by the application

 ### 1.5 ProducerGroup

+The collection name of a type of Producer, this type of Producer usually sends a type of message, and the sending logic is consistent